 The restored vehicle initially appeared in red London General Omnibus Co.
 (LGOC) livery, followed by painting into khaki in September 2014.
 To complete the transformation, the windows were then boarded up and War Department (WD) sundries fitted, such as pick-axes and shovels.

-The bus toured WW1 sites in Flanders in September 2014; and is appearing at military related events in the UK in 2015.
+The bus toured WW1 sites in Flanders in September 2014; and again in 2016.

 The project issupported by a five-year community engagement programme, which will give people from communities across London the opportunity to learn about, and experience for themselves, this historically significant vehicle and the role it played in the war effort.